-Setting Tail Rudder Pushrod & Blades

-- 1) When setting up the pitch of the tail blades, the tail pitch plate should be first set in the middle position of the tail rotor shaft.
+Setting Tail Rudder Pushrod & Blades 1) When setting up the pitch of the tail blades, the tail pitch plate should be first set in the middle position of the tail rotor shaft.
 The tail blades should have no pitch in that position.
-Tighten the tail rotor blades until the blade grips hold firm yet soft enough so that the tail blades can still fold back in the event of a blade strike. - 2) Adjust the position of the rudder servo bracket so that the tail pitch plate is centered on the tail rotor shaft while the servo arm is at a 90 degree angle.
+Tighten the tail rotor blades until the blade grips hold firm yet soft enough so that the tail blades can still fold back in the event of a blade strike.
+2) Adjust the position of the rudder servo bracket so that the tail pitch plate is centered on the tail rotor shaft while the servo arm is at a 90 degree angle.

-As the rudder stick is moved to the right, the rudder pushrod will move forward increasing the thrust in the tail blades rotating the nose to the right.
+ing the thrust in the tail blades rotating the nose to the right.
 Tail blades will line up in a flat straight line